AI-generated

 Arguments of the Respondents

-• Marriage has historically and universally been defined as the union of one man and one woman, and extending it to same-sex couples would demean this timeless institution.
+• Marriage has historically been defined as a union between one man and one woman; altering this definition should be left to democratic processes.

 Issues

-• Does the Fourteenth Amendment require a state to license a marriage between two people of the same sex?
+1. Whether the Fourteenth Amendment requires a state to license a marriage between two people of the same sex.

 Ruling